twitter-archive/flockdb/doc/blog.md

   create rarely-tested modules that only kick in during emergencies, when you're least likely to feel like trying new things.

-  We queue all write operations locally (using kestrel as a library), and any that fail are thrown into a separate error queue.
+  We queue all write operations locally (using [Kestrel](http://github.com/robey/kestrel) as a library), and any that fail are thrown into a separate error queue.
 This error queue is periodically flushed back into the write queue, so that retries use the same code path as the initial attempt.

 - **Do nothing automatically at first.**